EvanGyori/AsciiRender/README.md

 #### Decorators
 In order to move, rotate, or do any modular things to surfaces, decorators are used.

-Examples of their use can be seen in `Program.cs` and to create a new ones requires subclassing the Decorator class.
+Examples of their use can be seen in `Program.cs` and to create a new one requires subclassing Decorator.

 ## Details

 ### Simplified Class Diagram
-This is the diagram I used to plan the project.
-It only includes the main classes.
+This is the general structure of the classes.

 ![](Photos/ClassDiagram.png)

 The dashed lines indicate a has-a relationship with the arrowhead.
-The sold lines indicate an inheritance from the class at the arrowhead.
+The solid lines indicate an inheritance from the class at the arrowhead.

 ### Math

 #### Drawing Shapes

-Discretizing UV plane. computing brightness.
-Camera.
-Perspective View.
-Rotations

-The domain of the parametric surface (a UV plane) is split into distrete steps.
-A loop iterates over these steps giving a (u, v) coordinate which gives a (x, y, z) coordinate by the surface equation where x and y are the screen coordinates and z is depth.
+The domain of the parametric surface (a UV plane) is split into discrete steps.
+A loop iterates over these steps giving a (u, v) coordinate which gives a (x, y, z) coordinate by the surface equation. x and y are the screen coordinates and z is depth.

 Now this pixel needs some brightness.
 The normal of the surface at a point can be found by taking the cross product with two lines tangent to the point.
 Let $\vec{r}(u, v)$ be a position function for the surface.
 Holding u constant at the point yields a line whose tangent is $\frac{\partial \vec{r}}{\partial v}$.
 Holding v constant yields $\frac{\partial \vec{r}}{\partial u}$.
 Thus the normal is $\frac{\partial \vec{r}}{\partial u} \times \frac{\partial \vec{r}}{\partial v}$.

 The more a surface "points" towards the sun, the brighter it is.
-The normal is the direction the surface is pointing so a dot product between the sun vector and the unit normal vector yields a value between -1 and 1.
+The normal is the direction the surface points.
+So a dot product between the sun vector and the unit normal vector yields a value between -1 and 1.
 Where 1 is looking directly at the sun and -1 is looking directly away.
 This value is used for brightness.

 #### Camera

-In reality, there is no camera, just shifting of the whole world.
+In reality, there is no camera, just a shifting of the whole world.
 When the camera moves left, the world shifts to the right.
 Similarly, camera rotations apply an opposite rotation to the world about the origin.

 The perspective view is a bit more complicated.
 The final equation can be found [here](https://www.desmos.com/geometry/rupqiij9no).

-We want to achieve a view that looks like the following
+We want to achieve a view that looks like the following:

 ![](Photos/FOVGraph.png)